Understanding the Delta Bathroom Faucet

 Delta Windemere 4 in.
 Centerset 2-Handle Bathroom Faucet with

-Delta Trinsic 8 in.
-Widespread 2-Handle Bathroom Faucet with Metal
+Delta Trinsic Single Hole Single-Handle Bathroom Faucet with Metal